The images in this article were taken pre-COVID-19.

 5) Make a reasonable list of personal travel goals

 Time may fly on your volunteering trip.
-Between daily activities, group meals, and meeting new folks from all around the world, you’ll want to be sure that you also get time to tick off your own travel abroad to-do list.
+Between daily activities, group meals and meeting new folks from all around the world, you’ll want to be sure that you also get time to tick off your own travel abroad bucket list.

 Taking the time before you leave to write down a few practical things that you’d like to get out of your travel experience will make it easier for you to keep in mind your own personal travel goals.
 Think about: